xinisnot/lulu/README.md

 # How to build

 Basically, you can build along with [this way](https://github.com/Cycling74/rnbo.example.juce).
-So after installing the necessary tools, first you should clone this repository, and update JUCE submodule.
+So after installing the necessary tools (especially git, cmake and IDE), first you should clone this repository, and update JUCE submodule.

 ```
 $ git clone https://github.com/xinisnot/lulu.git